oVirt/vdsm/doc/thin-provisioning.md

 - Keep the block threshold event as is, so we don't miss an event during pivot.
-- If we receive a block threshold event during the pivot, the drive will be marked for extension, but the drive monitoring code will ingore this because the drive is diabled for monitoring.
+- If we receive a block threshold event during the pivot, the drive will be marked for extension, but the volume monitoring code will ingore this because the drive is diabled for monitoring.
 - Perform a pivot
 - If pivot succeeded: